vaultah/replicat/README.md

 $ replicat download-objects -r some:repository different/directory
 # Same, but it skips objects that already exist locally (only checks the file names)
 $ replicat download-objects -r some:repository --skip-existing different/directory
-# Downloads objects whose paths match the -O regex (e.g. all objects inside of the 'data'
+# Downloads objects whose paths match any the -O regex(es) (i.e., all objects inside of
-# directory in the repository) to the current working directory, skipping existing objects
+# 'data' OR 'snapshots' top-level directories in the repository) to the current working
+# directory, skipping existing objects
-$ replicat download-objects -r some:repository -O '^data/' -S
+$ replicat download-objects -r some:repository -O '^data/' -O '^snapshots/' -S
 ```

 ## `list-objects` examples